bem/bem-xjst/docs/en/5-templates-syntax.md

     })
 ```

-The following two templates are the same in BEM-XJST terms:
+The following two templates are the same in bem-xjst terms:
 ```js
 block('link').elem('icon')
 elem('icon').block('link')